davified/type-hints-demo/README.md

 ## Setup

-Install the dependencies needed by `batect` on your host machine
+Install the dependencies needed by `batect` and your IDE on your host machine

 ```shell script
 # mac users
 bin/non_batect/go.sh